JReal10/Table42/README.md

-# Project ARQ: Flatiron Restaurant Dashboard
+# Table for 2: AI-Powered Customer Service & CRM Platform for Restaurants

 ## Project Overview

-Project ARQ is a comprehensive AI Assistant built for Restaurants.
-Features include:
+Table for 2 is a comprehensive AI Assistant built specifically for restaurants to bridge the gap between social media discovery and direct booking.
+With 58% of Gen Z diners stating they would visit more restaurants they find on social media if they could book directly, this platform solves a critical disconnect in the restaurant industry's digital customer journey.

+## Features

 - Customer service through a restaurant concierge chatbot
 - Social media management with automated Instagram comment replies

-The application utilizes advanced AI technologies to enhance customer interactions and streamline restaurant operations.
-The dashboard provides an intuitive interface for staff to monitor and manage all digital customer touchpoints from a single platform.

-## Features

-- **Instagram Integration**: Automated comment replies and direct message handling
-- **OpenAI Integration**: Leverages GPT models for natural language understanding and generation
-- **Vector Database**: Stores restaurant information for accurate responses to customer queries
+- Direct booking capabilities from social media platforms
+- Comprehensive restaurant management dashboard
+- Customer data analytics and profile tracking

 ## Technologies Used